denis-ev/VivumLab/docs/core/Commands.md

     example (stopping Jellyfin): **`vlab stop_one service=jellyfin`**

 #### remove_one
-Removes the specified service on the ViciLab server
+Removes the specified service on the Vivumlab server
     example (removing Jellyfin): **`vlab remove_one service=jellyfin`**

 #### reset_one
-Resets the specified service' files on the ViciLab server
+Resets the specified service' files on the Vivumlab server
     example (resetting Jellyfin): **`vlab reset_one service=jellyfin`**

 #### service_edit